-When it comes time to make a large purchase, your payment options may be limited.
-Perhaps the seller doesn’t accept personal checks and cash isn’t a practical option.
-In fact, depending on the situation, you may be required to use a cashier’s check.
+When it comes time to make a large purchase, your options may be limited.
+Perhaps the seller doesn’t accept personal checks, and cash isn’t a practical option.
+Depending on the situation, you may be required to use a cashier’s check.

 What is a cashier’s check?

-Rather than paying for something with cash, credit card, or even a personal check, you can use a cashier’s check as a safe way to pay.
-It’s a draft using your own funds, but instead of being guaranteed by your own account, it’s guaranteed by the bank that issued the check.
+Rather than paying for something with cash, a credit card, or even a personal check, you can use a cashier’s check as a safe way to pay.
+It’s a draft using your own funds, but instead of being guaranteed by your own account, it’s guaranteed by the bank or credit union that issued the check.
 So how does a cashier’s check work?

-What generally happens is that the money is deducted from your bank account as soon as you request the cashier’s check.
-The funds are deposited into the bank’s own account and you receive a check signed by the bank cashier or teller.
+What generally happens is that the bank or credit union deducts the money from your bank account when you request the cashier’s check.
+Then, the bank issues you a check signed by the bank cashier or teller.

-You can then use the check as a more secure form of payment because the recipient knows that the funds have already been earmarked for them and there is little to no risk of the check bouncing.
+You can then use the cashier’s check as a secure form of payment because the recipient knows that the funds have already been earmarked for them.
+Unlike a personal check, there is little to no risk of the check bouncing.

 This added layer of assurance makes it an attractive option for anyone who requires a large sum at once and doesn’t want to risk dealing with a bounced check.

 Cashier’s checks are most commonly used for larger payments.
 They are primarily used in real estate and brokerage transactions because the dollar amounts for these purchases are so high.
 A down payment on a house, for example, can be tens of thousands of dollars or even more.
 They’re also sometimes used as a security deposit on an apartment.

 Receiving a personal check carries a much higher risk for the lender in this situation because there is no guarantee the funds are actually in your account.
 However, with a cashier’s check, the lender knows that the bank has already debited the funds from your account.
 The bank will release the funds when the check is cashed.